enzomachadodev/nextjs-clean-arch/README.md

 # Next.js Clean Arch

-O projeto consiste em uma aplicação front-end com Next.js e TypeScript, consumindo a Poke API e uma API interna do Next.js para obter informações e permitir agendar consultas medicas para seus Pokémons.
-O foco do projeto foi utilizar o padrão Clean Architecture para garantir um código modular, escalável e de fácil manutenção.
+The project consists of a front-end application with Next.js and TypeScript, consuming the Poke API and an internal Next.js API to obtain information and allow you to schedule medical appointments for your Pokémon.
+The focus of the project was to use the Clean Architecture standard to guarantee modular, scalable and easy to maintain code.

 ![home page](public/test-sample/Home.png)
 ![](public/test-sample/Agendar%20Consulta.png)

-## Tecnologias Utilizadas
+## Technologies

  - [TypeScript](https://www.typescriptlang.org/)
  - [Yup](https://www.npmjs.com/package/yup?activeTab=readme)